MiraReisinger/NLP_assignment2_group4/README.md

 PASSIVE TOKENS

 This binary feature detects if a sentence/clause is written in passive or active voice.
 Depending on this the argument structure changes.
+As already mentioned in the feature dependency relation above, spaCy includes the passive dependencies and marks them accordingly.

 Possible ARGUMENT or PREDICATE